kylexpowis/be-demo-api/.github/ISSUE_TEMPLATE/feature-suggestion-form.md

 ## Do you know of any similar features?

 [If you’ve seen similar features in other products, or if this request relates to something we’ve talked about before, let us know here.]

----

-This format provides a comprehensive, full-page layout for a feature suggestion form, structured to guide non-technical users through providing useful feedback without needing to delve into technical specifics.